ksu-cs-textbooks/cis527/content/1-secure-workstations/02-assignment.md

 * **Computer Name:** `cis527w-<your eID>` (example: `cis527w-russfeld`)
 {{% notice info %}}
 _This is very important, as it allows us to track your virtual machine on the K-State network in case something goes wrong in a later lab.
 By including both the class and your eID, support staff will know who to contact.
-A majority of students have missed this step in previous semesters, so don't forget! --Russ_
+A majority of students have missed this step in previous semesters, so don't forget!
+The computer name must be changed **after** the Windows installation is complete --Russ_
 {{% /notice %}}
 * **Primary User Account:** Username: `cis527` |  Password: `cis527_windows` (Member of Administrators & Users groups)
 * **Other User Accounts:**